zwmyint/nodejs-app/README.md

 # nodejs-app

-This is a complete nodeJS application practice with a stack of services for a full experience.
+This is a complete node.js application practice with a stack of services for a full experience.

 ## Getting Started